- Definition of Roles

 1. Volunteer Role

-EMGVs work on behalf of and under the supervision of Extension.
+MGVs work on behalf of and under the supervision of Extension.
 As agents of the university, they are covered under the university’s liability insurance.
-This coverage applies only when acting in an official capacity as an EMGV, following the job description, and adhering to Extension policies.
-To minimize liability and clarify the roles and expectations of EMGVs, role descriptions should delineate expectations and each role should have a one-year appointment with an option to renew at the end of each year.
-Sample role descriptions are available from the state EMGV coordinator.
+This coverage applies only when acting in an official capacity as an MGV, following the job description, and adhering to Extension policies.
+To minimize liability and clarify the roles and expectations of MGVs, role descriptions should delineate expectations and each role should have a one-year appointment with an option to renew at the end of each year.
+Sample role descriptions are available from the state EMG coordinator.

 a.
 Code of Conduct

-All North Carolina EMGVs agree to comply with the following code of conduct:
+All NC State MGVs agree to comply with the following code of conduct:

 - Perform assigned duties with dignity and pride as representatives of NC State University, follow university and county policies, and work under the supervision of an NC State or NC A&T University employee.